 To What Benefit

 To state the obvious.
 Obtaining better (precise) orbital and clock data means the rover device can better determine (both with or without the presence of local correction) its own positional estimate (the covariance matrix has a smaller residual error).
 Many people want to express this only in terms of the Precise Point Positioning (PPP) mode while others recognize its value to traditional RTK well.
-The point of view expresses often turns on how rural the GNSS operation is.
+The point of view expressed often turns on how rural the GNSS operation is.
 If it is covered by cellular, but not in range of a base station, the PPP mode has great attraction.
 In the absence of a real time data link, clock updates are not possible.
 But in the presence of such a link, a local Base providing RTCM observations is increasingly cost effective.
 People often do both.

-[For what it is worth, SCSC, the people behind SNIP, feel the real value is found in the urban market and the automotive safety community where the distribution of RTCM observations can be frequently interrupted from radio drop outs.
-An optimal navigation filter for this mission uses correction when present, then downgrades to an autonomous filter mode with clock and orbital corrections, and finally becoming fully autonomous with WAAS corrections when out of range.
+[For what it is worth, SCSC, the people behind SNIP, feel the real value is found in the urban market supporting the automotive safety community where the distribution of RTCM observations can be frequently interrupted from radio drop outs.
+An optimal navigation filter for this mission uses corrections when present, then downgrades to an autonomous filter mode with clock and orbital corrections, and finally becoming fully autonomous with WAAS corrections when out of range.
 RTK for everyone is not just a saying.]